rancher/fleet-docs/versioned_docs/version-0.6/gitrepo-content.md

 ## Raw YAML Resource Customization

-When using Kustomize or Helm the `kustomization.yaml` or the `helm.values` will control how the resource are customized per target cluster.
+When using Kustomize or Helm the `kustomization.yaml` or the `helm.values` will control how resources are customized per target cluster.
 If you are using raw YAML then the following simple mechanism is built-in and can be used.
 The `overlays/` folder in the git repo is treated specially as folder containing folders that can be selected to overlay on top per target cluster.
 The resource overlay content